 - Samples can be stored without loss of accuracy.

 A wider range of staff can perform the test than with the chromium EDTA method.
-Basic IV training plus iohexol-specific training will be required.
+Competence in Intravenous medicine administration plus Iohexol-specific training are required by staff undertaking the procedure.

 The disadvantages of this method are: